Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve

 is a vector bundle of rank 2 over $A$. \end{proof}

-\begin{cor} The locus of stable Higgs bundles of type $(iv)$ is isomorphic to 16 copies of $\gr{S}_4$, one for each point of $\jo$. \end{cor}
+\begin{cor} The locus of stable Higgs bundles of type $\mathrm(iv)$ is isomorphic to 16 copies of $\gr{S}_4$, one for each point of $\jo$. \end{cor}

-Thanks to lemma (\ref{s4}), we can now compute the Betti numbers of $\gr{S}_4$: first we notice that it is homotopy equivalent to a $\co^*$-bundle on $\mathbb{P}^1$.
-Using the Gysin sequence we have that the locus $\mathcal{S}_4$ of stable Higgs bundles of type (iv) has the following cohomology with compact support:
+Lemma (\ref{s4}) allows to compute the Betti numbers of $\gr{S}_4$: since $\gr{S}_4$ is homotopy equivalent to a $\co^*$-bundle on $\mathbb{P}^1$, the Gysin sequence reads as

-As the central map of the second equation is the cup product with the Euler class of the bundle $A$, which is nontrivial, therefore it is nonzero and we have $H^1(\gr{S}_4)=H^2(\mathcal{S}_4)=0$.
-Passing to compact support cohomology with Poincaré duality, the E-polynomial of $\gr{S}_4$ is
+As the central map of \eqref{eul2} is the cup product with the Euler class of the bundle $A$, which is nontrivial, therefore it is non-zero and we have $H^1(\gr{S}_4)=H^2(\gr{S}_4)=0$.
+By Poincaré duality, the $E-$polynomial of $\gr{S}_4$ is